core-wg/oscore/draft-ietf-core-object-security.md

 CoAP is designed for proxy operations (see Section 5.7 of {{RFC7252}}).
 Security requirements for forwarding are presented in Section 2.2.1 of {{I-D.hartke-core-e2e-security-reqs}}.

 OSCORE is designed to work with legacy CoAP proxies.
 Since a CoAP response is only applicable to the original CoAP request, caching is in general not useful.
-In support of legacy proxies OSCORE defines special Max-Age processing, see {{max-age}}.
+In support of legacy proxies, OSCORE defines special Max-Age processing, see {{max-age}}.
 An OSCORE-aware proxy SHOULD NOT cache a response to a request with an OSCORE option

 Proxy processing of the (Outer) Proxy-Uri option is as defined in {{RFC7252}}.

 Proxy processing of the (Outer) Block options is as defined in {{RFC7959}}.

 Proxy processing of the (Outer) Observe option is as defined in {{RFC7641}}.
-OSCORE-aware proxies MAY look at the Partial IV value instead of the Outer Observe option.
+OSCORE-aware proxies may look at the Partial IV value instead of the Outer Observe option.

 # HTTP Operations {#http-op}